AI-Commandos/LLaMa2lang/README.md

   --batch_size BATCH_SIZE
                         The batch size for a single translation model.
 Adjust based on your GPU capacity.
 Default is 10.
   --max_length MAX_LENGTH
                         How much tokens to generate at most.
 More tokens might be more accurate for lengthy input but creates a risk of running out of memory.
 Default is unlimited.
   --cpu                 Forces usage of CPU.
 By default GPU is taken if available.
+  --source_lang SOURCE_LANG
+                        Source language to select from OASST based on lang property of dataset
 ```

 If you want more parameters for the different translation models, run: